The Advantages of Laser Marking

 Laser marking is one of many laser processes, and each has been invented, and subsequently widely adopted, with a unique array of benefits.
 While all processes work similarly, using a laser beam, this laser beam can be manipulated in multiple ways to achieve varied desired effects.

-We were keen to layout in more detail the advantages of marking with lasers, for which there are many.
+We were keen to layout in more detail laser marking advantages, of which there are many.
 Read on below to find out why you should be using this process and also how it works!

 The benefits of laser marking

-This is an extensive list of all of the varied advantages of marking using lasers.
+This is an extensive list of all of the varied laser marking advantages.
 There are several types of lasers that can be used for this process, and they all share many of the same benefits.
 We have also included some advantages below that are specific to fiber lasers; the type of laser that we manufacture at SPI Lasers.

 It’s a non-contact process

 Any process that uses a laser beam is a non-contact process, which means that the laser beam isn’t physically working with the material it is directed at.
 So, it’ll only affect the area that is being heated, without causing any abrasions or damage to the surrounding area of the material.